Olga-Beliaeva/VolunteerProject/README.md

 1. for Python < 3.10 “Unexpected exception in the receive loop” may happen during Volunteer_project_Main.py run but it should not affect the process

-2. you may incounter with
+2. while running v1, you may incounter with
 ERROR: Couldn't read tbsCertificate as SEQUENCE
 ERROR: Failed parsing Certificate here you may find a solution: